 1. Parse the .torrent metainfo file

-The .torrent file contains information about the torrent tracker and the files to be downloaded.
-Data is encoded using a serialization protocol called bencoding.
 Parsing bencoded data is not significantly more difficult than parsing json, and there is likely a bencoding library available for your language.

 2. Connect to the tracker

 To connect to the torrent, an HTTP GET request is made to the tracker announce URL.
-The response provides a list of available peers.

 3. Concurrent peer network connections